aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/exchange-server-integration/aspose-email-java-autodiscover-ews-calendar-management/_index.md

 ## Implementation Guide

-### Feature 1: Autodiscover Exchange URL using EWS
+### How to Autodiscover Exchange URL using EWS?

-#### Overview

-This feature allows you to retrieve the external EWS URL for a given email address, simplifying integration with Microsoft Exchange.

-#### Steps:

-##### Initialize AutodiscoverService

-Begin by creating an instance of `AutodiscoverService` and setting up credentials:
+To discover the correct EWS endpoint, instantiate `AutodiscoverService` with the user's credentials, then call `GetUserSettings` requesting the `ExternalEwsUrl` setting.
+The service contacts Microsoft’s Autodiscover endpoint, follows redirects, and returns the URL that can be used to create an `ExchangeClient` for further operations.

 ```java
 import com.aspose.email.AutodiscoverService;